Discover a Unique Culture and History in New Orleans – a vibrant city in Louisiana.

 There is something about New Orleans that gets under your skin.
-There are not many places I hanker to go back to a second time, but New Orleans (affectionately referred to as NOLA – New Orleans Louisiana) is the exception.
-Built on the banks of the mighty Mississippi River, it is history, culture, colour, vibrancy and life in a neat package.
+There are not many places I yearn to go back to a second time, but New Orleans (affectionately referred to as NOLA – New Orleans Louisiana) is the exception.
+Built on the banks of the mighty Mississippi River in southeastern Louisiana, the city is history, culture, music, colour, vibrancy, and life in a neat package

-I was in New Orleans with my sister and brother-in-law.
-We were booked on a 7-night, paddle steamer cruise on the Mississippi River.
-As we were embarking the cruise in New Orleans, we had decided to spend 6 days exploring New Orleans before taking the cruise.
+I was in New Orleans with my sister and brother-in-law to take a 7-night paddle steamer cruise on the Mississippi River.
+As we were embarking on the cruise in New Orleans, we had decided to spend six days exploring New Orleans before taking the cruise.

-The following itinerary was ours of the making, but easy enough for anyone to follow or manipulate to their individual liking.
-We allowed ourselves lots of free time while still doing all that we wanted.
-The plantations tour and that of the bayous were organised from Australia before we left on this trip.
-6 days was an ideal length of time to see New Orleans and surrounds for the first time.
-Enjoy this visit through my eyes.
+The following New Orleans itinerary was ours of the making and easy enough for anyone to follow.
+However, it is just as easy to manipulate the itinerary to your liking.
+After all, it is a guide.
+We allowed ourselves lots of free time while still doing all we wanted.
+We organised the tours of the plantations and bayous from Australia before we left on this trip.
+Six days was an ideal length of time to see New Orleans and its surroundings for the first time.
+Enjoy this visit through my eyes and see for yourself.

 Sleeping in New Orleans

-We stayed at New Orleans Jazz Quarters.
-This is a delightful Creole-style bed and breakfast dating from the 1800s.
-It is in a fabulous location opposite Louis Armstrong Park on the perimeter of the old French Quarter; with easy walking access to much of the city.
+We stayed at New Orleans Jazz Quarters, a delightful Creole-style boutique inn dating from the 1800s.
+It is in a fabulous location (1129 St. Philip Street) opposite Louis Armstrong Park on the perimeter of the old French Quarter, with easy walking access to much of the city.

-Jazz Quarters comprises of 11 unique cottages and suites; all accommodated in a gated complex with a high level of guest security.
+Jazz Quarters comprises 11 iconic Creole cottages and suites, all located in a gated complex with a high level of guest security.
 Free parking and WiFi are available.

-We had the Marsalis Luxury Cottage, with its high ceilings and decorated with classic period furniture from the 1800s.
-At the time of visit, the cottage comprised of two bedrooms, a large living room, a big bathroom with a very deep bath, and kitchenette.
-We were very comfortable in this cottage and found the living room a great place to relax.
+We stayed in the two-bedroom Marsalis Luxury Cottage, with its high ceilings and decorated with classic period furniture from the 1800s.
+A large living room, a big bathroom with a deep bath, and a kitchenette completed the layout.
+We were very comfortable in this cottage and found the living room a great place to relax

-New Orleans is home to a number of architectural styles.
-The Marsalis Cottage reflects the Shotgun House style.
-These are narrow rectangular homes raised on brick piers, with a covered narrow porch supported by columns.
-The term “shotgun” comes from the suggestion that when standing at the front of the house, you can shoot a bullet clear through every room.
+New Orleans is home to several architectural styles.
+The Marsalis Cottage reflects the Shotgun House style of narrow rectangular homes raised on brick piers, with a covered narrow porch supported by columns.
+The term “shotgun” comes from the suggestion that you can shoot a bullet clear through every room when standing at the front of the house.

-For and excellent resource on New Orleans’ architectural styles, refer to: City of New Orleans, Historic District Landmarks Commission, “Building Types and Architectural Styles”.
+For an excellent resource on New Orleans’ architectural styles, refer to City of New Orleans, Historic District Landmarks Commission, “Building Types and Architectural Styles”.